taichi-dev/taichi/docs/syntax.rst

       for i in x:
         y[i] = x[i]

-Kernel can have scalar return values.
+Kernel can have scalar as return value.
 If a kernel have return value, it must be type-hinted.
 Return value will be automatically cased into the hinted type. e.g.,

 .. code-block:: python